phalcon/documentation/docs/routing.md

 $route->setHostName('([a-z]+).phalcon.ld');
 ```

-When using groups of routes, you can set the hostname constraints that apply for every route in the group.
+When using groups of routes, you can set the hostname constraints that apply to every route in the group.

 ```php
 <?php